Felixishabiyi/Data-Science-Projects/README.md

 Data was obatined from [comparitech](https://www.comparitech.com/blog/vpn-privacy/countries-netflix-cost/) , The dataset conatains the following fields
 Country, Total Library Size, No. of TV Shows, No. of Movies, Cost Per Month - Basic ($), Cost Per Month - Standard ($), Cost Per Month - Premium ($).

 * Data was screening for missing values which was filled.
-After which was visualized using the heatmap plot albled by the seaborn library.
+After which was visualized using the heatmap plot abled by the seaborn library.
 * Exploratory Data Analysis was done in order to understand relationship amongst the data.
 From which was deduced that the Total Library Size is highly correlated to the No of Movies.
 * Data Visualization was done using the seaborn library.